simtex-dev/engine/README.md

 simtex (simplified LaTeX) allows you to convert your markdown or text lectures into LaTeX file with one command, configured with simple `.json` file.

+> Note: This program does not exist to replace the LaTeX system, this do exist to simplify the process of turning your already existing markdown/text file into PDF with LaTeX.

 # Program Options

 ```